-Whether the subject is an athlete tracking performance improvements, someone who has suffered an injury or an extended illness, TRAZER Assessments compare his movement data over time to show progression or degradation.
+Whether the subject is an athlete tracking performance improvements, someone who has suffered an injury or an extended illness, TRAZER Assessments compare his movement data from time to time and over time to show progression or degradation.

 If a TRAZER healthy baseline assessment is part of the record, it can be used post injury to assist the physician in return-to-play or work decisions.
 An injured baseline assessment early in the rehab process, followed by periodic assessments, shows progress over time.